Warm farro cereal for a healthy and tasty breakfast: chewy grains topped with your choice of fruits and nuts (can be made vegan)

-I like the idea of starting the same way with my first blog post into 2014 like I start into my day – with a healthy and enjoyable breakfast.
+Happy new year!
+I like the idea of starting the same way into the brand new year like I start my day – with a healthy and enjoyable breakfast.
 I had been very bad the last couple of days, too much of everything, although I skipped the nutritional stuff.
-My body must be able to extract vitamin c from chocolate and cookies or otherwise I would suffer from a bad scurvy.
-I have to admit I enjoyed all this cheese, wine, cake, meat and sauces.
-But to be honest, after all this days of opulent food, I am craving simple dishes like soups and salads.
+My body might be able to extract vitamin c from chocolate and cookies or otherwise, I would suffer from a bad scurvy.
+I have to admit I enjoyed all of it: cheese, wine, cake, meat, and sauces.
+But to be honest, after all, these days of opulent food, I am craving simple dishes like soups and salads.
 I even realize what difference this kind of food makes to my well-being in relation to energy and drive throughout the day.

 A couple of months ago I had a warm farro cereal at a restaurant and I liked especially the warm cinnamon and sorghum flavors and the chewy texture.
 The farro had been served with pan fried bananas and sprinkled with chopped nuts.
-This breakfast made me think different about farro.
-Until then for me it had been limited to savory dishes, never thought about sweet and never about breakfast.
-Especially in the colder months I like a warm breakfast cereal and switch between oats and farro a lot.
-Although frying bananas are not going to happen in the morning, it is a more than decent breakfast to enjoy (even at work) that fills me up until lunch time.
+This breakfast changed how I think about farro because until then this grain had been limited to savory dishes.
+I never thought about it being sweet and for sure never as breakfast material.

 warm farro cereal